valenciavex/dnd-ml/README.md

 grid snapping make shapes a bit smaller

+grid and mac clean up feature and auto that and no breaking exzess too? hmm dunno

 not jsut minst loaded in but local directory as well to use it eh

 figma